thegreenwebfoundation/developer-docs/src/docs/co2js/tutorials/segment-results.md

 }
 ```

-You can see that is contains a breakdown of:
+You can see that it contains a breakdown of:

 - The emissions for each system segment's first and return visit (since we are using the `perVisit` function).
 - The `total` carbon emissions for our calculation.

 ## Wrapping up

-You now know to CO2.js to return segment-level carbon estimates when using the Sustainable Web Design model.
+You now know to how to use CO2.js to return segment-level carbon estimates when using the Sustainable Web Design model.

 From here you can:

 - Try using the `perByte` function.
 - Try using this with the `perVisitTrace` or `perByteTrace` function.
-You can read more about those in [this tutorial](/co2/tutorials/customise-website-carbon-calculations).
+You can read more about those in the [Cusomtise website carbon calculations](/co2/tutorials/customise-website-carbon-calculations) tutorial.